How to generate and import a rubric into Canvas

 How to import a rubric into Canvas

-Once you have crafted the perfect rubric, you can download it in an .imscc file.
+Once you have crafted the perfect rubric, you can export it as an .imscc file and download it to your computer.
 Then go to the course where you need the rubric and import that file.
 Your rubric will be copied into the rubric page in your course.

 What is an .imscc file?